 Primary structural elements observed in Expedition 324 cores include sediment bedding, conjugate joints, veins, breccias, and microfaults.
-In addition, synmagmatic structures, such as amygdules, vesicles, pipe vesicles, sheet flow structures, and interpillow and intrapillow structures, were also examined.
-Most veins are postmagmatic and were filled postcooling.
+In addition, synmagmatic structures, such as amygdules, vesicles, pipe vesicles, sheet flow structures, and interpillow and intrapillow structures, are also examined.
+Most veins are postmagmatic and were filled after lavas cooled.
 Most horizontal veins show syntaxial growth, cutting veins with other orientations, suggesting that horizontal contraction produced the syntaxial veins at a late stage of formation.
 Syntaxial veins in Holes U1349A and U1350A are more common than those in other holes, possibly implying that Ori Massif experienced more contractional stress than Tamu and Shirshov massifs.
 The spatial distribution of joints and veins is complex in Shatsky Rise lavas.
-In general, dip angles of both veins and joints in the holes become steeper gradually downhole except for Hole U1350A.
-The population of joints and/or veins possibly depends on physical properties of the rocks.
-Regular veins are commonly well developed in basalts with fine-grained groundmass and low vesicularity in all the holes.
+In general, dip angles of both veins and joints become gradually steeper downhole, except for Hole U1350A.
+The population of joints and/or veins possibly depends on the physical properties of the rocks.
+In all the holes, regular veins are commonly well developed in basalts with fine-grained groundmass and low vesicularity.
 Two primary synmagmatic structures, pillow and sheet flow structures, are common in all holes except for U1348A.
 At the other four sites, sequences of stacked pillow lavas whose sizes range from ~20-200 cm or stacked sheet flows with sizes of up to 23 m were observed.
-Only the upper part of Hole U1349A implies subaerial eruption; rocks in all other cored sections are those of submarine eruptions.
+Only the upper part of Hole U1349A implies subaerial eruption; rocks in all other cored sections are products of submarine eruptions.